Spade Super-Torque Clock Hands

 Spade High-Torque Clock Hands for the standard "I" shaft battery clock movements.
-The hour hand will have a round hole and installed by friction.
-Minute hand will have an oblong hole.
-The oblong hole just fits over the movements "I" post and is secured with a nut.
+The hour hand will have a round hole and is a friction fit.
+The minute hand will have an oblong hole.
+The oblong hole just fits over the movements "I" post and is held in place with a nut.

 About High-Torque clock hands

 Styles vary depending on length

-Quartz Clock Hands we offer fit on any battery movement we offer.
-In essence, there are two types of battery clock hands in the world.
-One is the China standard and one is American standard.
 The China standard has round holes in both the hour and minute hands.
 However, the American standard has an oblong hole in the minute hand and a round hole in the hour hand.
 Thus fitting the American "I" shaft.
-All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaft quartz movements.
+All of the hands we carry fit "I" shaft movements.
+Therefore we sell only "I" shaft quartz movements.